NNPDF/yadism/docs/source/implementation/kernels.rst

 =======

-The coefficient functions consist of the partonic cross-sections, that have to be convoluted with the PDFs in order to obtain the hadronic structure functions, according to the factorization theorem:
+The coefficient functions consist of the partonic cross-sections, that have to be convolved with the PDFs in order to obtain the hadronic structure functions, according to the factorization theorem:

 .. math::